Dick's Picks Volume 12

-Dick's Picks Volume 12 is the 12th live album in the Dick's Picks series of releases by the Grateful Dead.
-It was recorded on June 26, 1974, at the Providence Civic Center in Rhode Island and on June 28 at the Boston Garden.
+Dick's Picks Volume 12 is a three-CD live album by the rock band the Grateful Dead.
+It was recorded on June 26, 1974, at the Providence Civic Center in Providence, Rhode Island and on June 28, 1974 at the Boston Garden in Boston, Massachusetts.
+The album includes most of the second set of the Providence concert and all of the second set of the Boston concert.
+It was released on October 15, 1998.